High Output Management by Andy Grove

 Output increases when everybody strives for a level of performance beyond their immediate grasp, even if they fail half the time.

-Create an environment that values and emphasizes output.
+The most important thing to do is to create an environment that values and emphasizes output.

 Money as a motivator